Rajssss/shakti-soc/fpga/boards/artya7-100t/c-class/README.md

 $ ./manager.sh update_deps
 ```

-4. You can now change required SoC configurations in soc_config.inc, or change the address maps in SoC.defines.
+4. You can now change required SoC configurations in core_config.inc, or change the address maps in SoC.defines.
 You can also connect new peripherals by modifying SoC.bsv and SoC.defines.
 For more information on the SoC parameters, refer [this link](https://gitlab.com/shaktiproject/cores/c-class/blob/master/docs/configuring_core.md).

 5. Generate verilog from bluespec source code.
 ```